-And it’s this quote that got me thinking about whether it’s our friend or foe.
+It was this quote that made me think about whether Black Friday is our friend or foe.

-It is only in the past few years it has been adopted as a mainstream term in the UK.
+It is only in the past few years that Black Friday has been adopted as a mainstream term in the UK.
 In 2013 Asda (a subsidiary of the American firm Walmart) announced its “Walmart’s Black Friday by ASDA” campaign promoting the first concept of a retail “Black Friday” in the UK.
 In 2014 – 2015, more UK-based retailers joined in.

 What can we take from this experience other than clamping our wallets shut?